Sistine Chapel Choir: 18th and 19th centuries

 During their first trip to Italy, the 14-year-old Mozart and his father Leopold arrived in Rome on 11 April 1770.
 It was Holy Week, and that evening they attended a performance of Allegri's Miserere in the Sistine Chapel.
 Allegri, who had been a singer in the Sistine Chapel Choir, had composed the piece in 1638.
 A complex nine-part choral work, the Allegri Miserere was considered one of the choir's most famous pieces and was performed during the Tenebrae service on the Wednesday and Friday of every Holy Week.
 The score was closely guarded, and its publication was forbidden by the choir on pain of excommunication, although Emperor Leopold I, King John V of Portugal, and the composer Giovanni Battista Martini were known to have authorized copies.
 According to multiple biographies of Mozart and based largely on accounts by his father, the young Mozart wrote down the score from memory after hearing it at the 11 April performance.
 He later declaimed it to one of the choir's singers who recognized it immediately, a feat which caused a sensation at the time.

 The Napoleonic Wars in the early 19th century almost led to the disintegration of the choir.
-The armies of the Papal states were defeated by the French forces who occupied Rome and placed the Pope under house arrest.
+The armies of the Papal States were defeated by the French forces who occupied Rome and placed the Pope under house arrest.
 Travel to Italy, especially for those from the countries at war with Napoleon, became difficult.
 The number of foreign visitors who once flocked to Rome to hear the choir in the 18th century drastically declined.
-Following Napoleon's defeat at Waterloo and the renewed interest in Italian history and culture fueled by the writers of the Romantic Era, foreign travelers returned to Rome, and hearing a performance by the choir, especially during Holy Week, was considered on important stop on their tour.
+Following Napoleon's defeat at Waterloo and the renewed interest in Italian history and culture fueled by the writers of the Romantic Era, foreign travellers returned to Rome, and hearing a performance by the choir, especially during Holy Week, was considered an important stop on their tour.

 The composer and bass singer, Giuseppe Baini, was admitted to the choir in 1795 and unanimously elected as its director in 1818, a position he held until his death in 1844.
 In 1828, he published an influential two-volume treatise on the life and works of Palestrina, one of the choir's most famous composers.
 According to music historian Richard Boursy, the book enhanced not only the reputation of Palestrina but also that of Baini and the choir itself, adding to the mystique it still held in the first half of the 19th century.